Oakmont Trail

 When the Red Willow Trail was developed in Oakmont, it was determined that the connecting trails (Section 2 and 3 in your feasibility study) were too environmentatlly sensitive to build.
 Please publish the studies completed at that time.

-CWoodman asked about 2 years ago
+CWoodman asked almost 3 years ago

 Thank for you this comment.
 Our project team have searched through existing files and were not able to identify any previously completed environmental assessments for this area specifically that would relate to potential trail development.
 Some historical geotechnical information was found, which was evaluated within this study.
 We have heard some residents recollection that additional studies may have been done, potentially by private land developers but have not been able to identify a source.
 If you have further information on when these studies occurred or who may have completed them, we can certainly continue our search.
 The studies under being carried out this project are intended to ensure a robust understanding of the current state of the area however and are being completed by qualified third party professionals.